seonghokLao/seonghokLao.github.io/index.md

 Hi, I'm Seong Hok, or Sean.
 I'm a 4th year Computer Science major at Georgia Institute of Technology.
 I'm working towards a career where I can pursue my interests in Artificial Intelligence and Robotics.
 I'm proficient in Python, Java, JavaScript, and SQL.
 I have interned at AGTech (Alibaba Group) and built a full-stack online management system for the point score system using Vue.js, Java, MySQL.
 This system helps employees manage and monitor the point scores of app users and their daily transactions.

-I have trained a CNN model based on DenseNet121 to identify Covid positive patients using CT scan images.
-I have led a team of 5 to code a Tower Defense video game from scratch, as well as collaboratively developed a web application that serves as a tool for students to write better essays using AI.
+A few projects I worked on previously are listed below.
-This page will be constantly updated as I complete more projects.
+This page will be updated as I complete more projects.
 ## Projects
 ### [Tower Defense Game](https://youtu.be/t3jO11r3wCM)
 [GitHub](https://github.gatech.edu/yma436/Winter-Boot-Tower-Defense)